openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/learningunits/peerassessment.md

 <br>

 ## Peer Assessment Conflicts
+If any reviewer reports a complaint against the reviewed participant, you can manage the details and resolve the conflict by following the illustration:

 ![PA conflicts](../../../img/courseadministration/peer_assessment/pa_conflicts.png)
 ![PA Conflict manage](../../../img/courseadministration/peer_assessment/pa_conflicts_1.png)
 *Fig. In this page, you can see all the subject of conflicts reported by the reviewer*